 To create a new summary table, complete the following steps:

 - Select the fields to display in the summary table.
-Location, string, number, and rate/ratio fields are supported in summary tables.
+String, number, and rate/ratio fields are supported in summary tables.
+If a location field is chosen, the display field will be used in the summary table.
 Date/Time fields cannot be used in summary tables.

 - Create the summary table using the following steps: